Release iLand 2.1

 Deadwood Dynamics

-(4a7d19a5) dead trees
+(4a7d19a5) See dead trees for more details!

 This release introduces significant enhancements to the modeling of deadwood, allowing for individual tracking of dead trees in addition to the existing cohort/pool-based approach.
 This provides more detailed insights into the quantity, quality (decay class), dimension, and species of snags and downed stems, which is particularly useful for habitat quality assessments.